 Further caring for backyard oat crops is minimal.
 There is no need to weed and the denseness of the crop would make it futile to attempt anyway.
-Within 45 days or so, the green kernels atop the grain stalks should be turning from green to cream colored and the oats will be between 2 to 5 feet tall.
+Within 45 days or so, the green kernels atop the grain stalks should be turning from green to cream colored and the oats will be between 2 to 5 feet (0.6 to 1.5 m.) tall.

 Harvesting Homegrown Oats